What Is Mephobarbital (Mebaral)?

 By interfering with the communication pathways (neurons) in the brain, mephobarbital works to slow brain activity and help to relieve anxiety and tension symptoms.
 When taken in large doses, mephobarbital can cause a drowsy or a calming effect.
 Similar to other sleeping pills or sedatives, mephobarbital may be used for its sedative effects.

 Although barbiturates like mephobarbital are less commonly prescribed today than when they first became popular in the 1990s, there are still cases of reported use.
 It is also possible for mephobarbital to be found and bought illegally.
 Some street names for this drug include barbs, reds, red birds, tooies, yellows, and yellow jackets.

 Signs And Symptoms Of Mephobarbital Addiction

 About 50 percent of oral doses of mephobarbital is rapidly absorbed by the stomach and intestines.
 It usually takes 30 to 60 minutes for the effects of the drug to be felt and those effects can last anywhere between 10 to 16 hours, depending on the individual.

-The amount of mephobarbital considered to be toxic varies because its toxicity is dependant on a few different things.
+The amount of mephobarbital considered to be toxic varies because its toxicity is dependent on a few different things.
 Typically, an oral dose of a single gram of most barbiturates (including mephobarbital) is considered toxic to most adults.

 Lethal doses can range anywhere from two to 10 grams of ingested barbiturate, depending on the type of barbiturate (short-acting vs long-acting) and the tolerance level of the individual.
 It is possible to confuse mephobarbital intoxication with chronic alcohol use or other various neurological disorders.